Rankings.io Logo Manticore Blue

 If strong communication is a core value for your firm, then it's imperative that you study every part of your client journey to understand where you can communicate better.

-• Communications channels - there is plenty of software out there designed to make communications easier for attorneys.
-When you're assessing options, however, you should be thinking about the client rather than yourself.
+• Communications channels — Plenty of software exists designed to make communications easier for attorneys.
+When assessing options, however, you should think about the client rather than yourself.
+Are necessary legal documents accessible?
+Can clients obtain copies of all written communication for future reference?

-The channel you use should be appropriate to the type of message you need to deliver - formal, informal, and should be on a platform that your client is comfortable using.
-You need to know how your clients would like for you to contact them.
-Of course, when it’s something urgent, a phone call is most appropriate.
+The channel you use should be appropriate for the type of message you need to deliver—formal or informal—and should be on a platform that your client is comfortable using.
+To communicate effectively, you need to know how your clients would like you to contact them.
+Of course, when it's urgent, a phone call is most appropriate.

 Clarity: Why Sometimes You've Got To Quit The Jargon